Weather Graphics support

 Can I test your software?

 Yes!
 The Digital Atmosphere evaluation version gives you a full-fledged 30-day test drive to let you decide whether the program is suitable for your use.
 Please take full advantage of it!
 Download and play around with the program before you decide to spend any money.
 This method has made all of our users happy by being sure that they're buying what they want.
-This is more lenient than most big-business software publishers, who don't give you any test drive, then have the gall to not allow refunds when it doesn't work as promised.
+This is more lenient than many big-business software publishers, who don't give you any sort of test drive.

 Is it safe to order from your website?

 The big corporations may profit from selling information about you, but we consider it to be an invasive breach of privacy.
 We respect our relationship with you as a customer, and any orders that you place with us are held in strictest confidence.
-Your name and address are used only for our own reference, and may be used for us to mail you information about our own products (only occasionally, not one spam every week).
+Your name and address are used only for our own reference, and may be used on very limited occasions (typically once every several months to few years).
 If you're not interested in receiving any mailings from us, please contact us.

 Do you do customization of Digital Atmosphere?

 Yes, we offer contract work on Digital Atmosphere.
-Any individual or company may purchase programming time at $65 per hour (4 hour minimum) to see that bugs are fixed or features are added.
+Any individual or company may purchase programming time at $75 per hour (4 hour minimum) to see that specific bugs are fixed or new features are added.
 Turnaround time is about a week.
 Contact us to get started.

 Do you offer VIP support?

 Yes.
 Although free support is provided by e-mail, we offer VIP service by telephone to include help with Digital Atmosphere or consulting work.
 The rate is $65 per half hour.
-To order, click click here.
-All VIP payments are for time, not for solutions; therefore refunds cannot be issued.
+To order, click contact us to set this up.
+All VIP payments are for time, not for a solution; therefore, refunds cannot be issued once support is used.

 Will it run on my computer?
-I don't have the slickest, newest machine.
+I don't have the absolute newest machine.

 Do I have to uninstall Digital Atmosphere to upgrade it?